tripal/tripal_elasticsearch/README.md

 ```

 ### Change the ownership of elasticsearch directory from `root` to `yourusername`
-Elasticsearch doesn't run as root, so change the ownership from `root` to anything else.
+Elasticsearch doesn't run as root, so change the ownership from `root` to a different user.
 ```
 chown -R username:username elasticsearch-1.7.1
 ```